shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 <div class="grid cards" markdown>

 - Understand how to examine and clean transaction and customer data.
-- Learn to identify customer segments based on purchasing behavior.
+- Learn to identify customer segments based on purchasing behaviour
-- Gain experience in creating charts and graphs to present data insights.
+- Gain experience in creating charts and graphs to present data insight
 - Learn how to derive commercial recommendations from data analysis

 </div>